rschristian/twind-preact-iso/README.md

 ### config

-Type: `Promise<TwindConfig | TwindUserConfig>`<br/>
+Type: `() => Promise<TwindConfig | TwindUserConfig>`<br/>

-Provide your Twind config by dynamic import.
-While this is a tad cumbersome, it keeps your config out of the client-side bundle except for when you want client-side prod Twind hydration.
+Provide your Twind config via a callback dynamic import.
+While this is a tad cumbersome, it's the only way to ensure you're not pulling in Twind when you have hydration disabled.

 ### prerenderCallback